Dmocrito/Keymaker/README.md

 1. Download the repository

-2. Compile using any of your favorite c++ compiles
+2. Compile using any of your favorite C++ compiles

 3. Set your MasterKey

 4. Use the new Keys that the Keymaker provides you.

-5. Feel the transcendence of using a non-human based 21-lengthed password in all your accounts.
+5. Feel the transcendence of using a non-human-based 21-lengthed password in all your accounts.